Mike's New Car: Plot

-After the events of the movie, Mike buys a new six-wheel drive car with the money he got from his new job as the top-ranking laugh collector at Monsters, Inc. and shows it to Sulley, who is confused about what happened to Mike's old car.
+After the events of Monsters, Inc., Mike buys a new six-wheel drive car and shows it to Sulley, who is confused about what happened to his old car.
 Once inside the car, Sulley tries to make himself comfortable with the adjustable power seat.
-He starts to play with it until Mike snaps at him to stop.
+He starts to play with it until Mike annoyingly snaps at him to stop.
 After Mike starts the engine, the seatbelt reminder sound chimes.

 Although Sulley buckles up easily, Mike realizes that his seatbelt is stuck.
 He accidentally locks himself out of the car while attempting to unstick it.
-He instructs Sulley to push the door unlock button in order for him to reenter but Sulley who is confused by the massive amount of buttons on the dashboard pushes the one that opens the hood instead.
+He instructs Sulley to push the door unlock button in order for him to reenter, but Sulley, who is confused by the massive amount of buttons on the dashboard, pushes the one that opens the hood instead.

-Mike tries to close it but the hood is too high for him to reach.
-When Sulley tries to help, Sulley accidentally closes it on Mike's fingers.
-He helps Mike get free by pushing the button again but he accidentally ends up sending Mike flying onto the engine motors and has Mike trapped inside the engine compartment after the hood closes.
-Mike calls Sulley on his cell phone to open the hood again, allowing him to escape and close the hood.
+Mike tries to close the hood but it is too high for him to reach.
+When Sulley tries to help, he accidentally closes it on Mike's fingers.
+He helps Mike get free by pushing the button again, but he accidentally sends him flying onto the engine motors and has him trapped inside the engine compartment after the hood closes.
+Mike calls Sulley on his cell phone to open the hood again, letting him escape and close the hood.

-When he reenters the car, the seatbelt reminder sound still chimes.
+When Mike reenters the car, the seatbelt reminder sound still chimes.
 He manages to put his seatbelt on but the windshield wipers randomly turn on.
-Sulley tries to push a button but Mike tells him not to touch anything.
+Sulley tries to push a button, but Mike tells him not to touch anything.
 Mike pushes a button that loudly plays Latin music.
 When he pushes more buttons, it launches the car into chaotic malfunction.

-He ends the chaos by pulling the key out of the ignition.
-Sulley tries to realign the rearview mirror but he accidentally breaks it, causing Mike to force him out of the car before speeding away, resulting in the car's destruction.
-When Sulley realizes that the airbag did not go off, it bursts afterwards, sending Mike flying but he is caught by Sulley, admitting that he misses his old car.
-During the credits, he reminisces about his old car before agreeing to walk to work.
+Mike ends the chaos by pulling the key out of the ignition.
+Sulley tries to realign the rearview mirror but he accidentally breaks it, causing Mike to force him out of the car before speeding away, resulting in its destruction.
+When Sulley realizes that the airbag did not go off, it bursts afterwards.
+Mike is sent flying but he is caught by Sulley before admitting that he misses his old car.

+During the credits, Mike reminisces about his old car before agreeing to walk to work.